 Gold IRA Scams and Frauds

-Both Congress and the Internal Revenue Service (IRS) limit the types of precious metals and gold you may buy within the IRA account.
+Both Congress and the Internal Revenue Service (IRS) limit the types of assets you may put within the IRA account.
 Restrictions include:

-• Investors cannot buy jewelry, collectibles, or gems in their gold IRA account.
+- Investors cannot put jewelry, collectibles like art or a gold-plated quarter, or gems in their gold IRA account.
 Your gold IRA is restricted to certain kinds of liquid gold bullion coins.
 Remember, you cannot book a loss in your gold IRA account.

 Avoid Numismatic Collectibles